Associations¶

 classes, in alphabetical order.
 In this case, our classes are called

-, so the intermediate model should be called
+Author and Book, so the intermediate model should be called

-We should then add a method called authors
+We should then add a method called authors to the Book class

 (note that the method name here is arbitrary, but should describe the